5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Now, that we have the prep work out of the way, we can begin!

-## II.
+## III.
 Extracting data from the Codec dump
 In order to create a routing of the audio inputs and outputs for macOS, we need to extract and convert data from the codec dump.
 To make the data easier to work with, we will visualize it so we have a schematic of the audio codec which makes routing easier than browsing through the text file of the codec dump.

 ### Converting the Codec Dump